Houston Gastrointestinal & Liver Clinic, P.A

 You don’t have to poop every day.
-However, if, your bowel habits change and your inability to go interferes with your everyday activities for more than 3 months, call or make an appointment online today to get diagnosed and treated for constipation with Dr. Sreelatha Reddy at Houston Gastrointestinal and Liver Clinic in Houston.
+However, if, your bowel habits change and your inability to go interferes with your everyday activities for more than 3 months, call or make an appointment online today to get diagnosed and treated for constipation with Dr. Sreelatha Reddy at Houston Gastrointestinal and Liver Clinic in Sugar Land, TX.

 Constipation occurs when you strain and struggle to have fewer than three bowel movements a week.
 Then, when you do go, you pass small, hard stools.
 Pain and bloating, along with feeling as if you haven’t completely emptied your rectum, often accompany constipation.